(BSc) Bachelor of Science

 C4: Use appropriate techniques to study diversity at different levels (e.g. identification of species using hierarchical keys and sequence databases)

-C5: Able to use appropriate software packages for simulations, modelling, statistical analysis, etc.
+C5: Able to use appropriate software packages for simulations, modelling and statistical analysis.

-Skills C1 to C3 are taught in supervised practicals in Years 1 and 2, and one week long summer course (laboratory or field) in Year 2.
+Skills C1 to C3 are taught in supervised practicals in Years 1 and 2, Year 2 skills modules and a one week long summer course (field) in Year 2.

 Lectures in Years 1 to 4 teach aspects of C1 and C3.